FoenixRetro/f256-superbasic/sphinx-docs/index.md

 *By Paul Robson & Matthias Brukner*

-A modernised BASIC interpreter for the 65C02-based Foenix F256 retro computers.
+A modernised BASIC interpreter for the 65C02-based Wildbits/K2 retro computers.

 ::::{grid} 2
 :gutter: 3